-3. ALJ Commercialization and License Agreement
+3. ALJ Collaborative Agreement

-In March 2021, we entered into a commercialization and license agreement ("ALJ Agreement") with ALJ.
+In March 2021, we entered into a collaborative commercialization and license agreement ("ALJ Agreement") with ALJ.
 Pursuant to the ALJ Agreement, we granted to ALJ an exclusive, non-transferable, sublicensable license to our product candidate EDP1815.
 In consideration for the rights granted under the ALJ Agreement, ALJ was obligated to pay a one-time, non-refundable upfront fee of \$7.5 million.
 The parties will also share the future operating profits and losses for certain products in certain territories equally (50:50) as well as certain development, regulatory and commercialization costs.
 We have concluded that the delivery of the license to ALJ shall be accounted for under ASC 606.
-The development, regulatory and commercialization activities within the territories shall be accounted for under ASC 808.
+The development, regulatory and commercialization activities within the territories shall be accounted for under the FASB guidance of Collaborative Arrangements (Topic 808) ("ASC 808").

 We have recognized no revenue under the ALJ Agreement to date as we have yet to undertake any of our performance obligations within the agreement.
-The \$7.5 million upfront fee was recorded as deferred revenue as a non-current liability in the accompanying unaudited condensed consolidated balance sheets as the performance obligation is not expected to be completed within the next twelve months.
+The \$7.5 million upfront fee is recorded as deferred revenue as a non-current liability in the accompanying unaudited condensed consolidated balance sheets because the performance obligation is not expected to be completed within the next twelve months.

 We anticipate payments under the cost-sharing or profit and loss sharing arrangements will be classified in the statement of operations consistent with the guidance of ASC 808.
-To date, we have neither received nor incurred any such payments.
+To date, we have neither received nor incurred any such payments..